sruti-parthipan/doctorAppointment/README.md

 # kMedLog Application - README

 ## Overview
-MedLog is a comprehensive web application built on the MERN stack, designed to simplify and enhance the doctor-user appointment process.
-The application features secure registration, dynamic doctor profiles, and an intuitive appointment booking system.
+MedLog is a comprehensive web application developed on the MERN stack, designed to streamline and enhance the doctor-patient appointment process.
+The application addresses the complexities of medical appointment scheduling, ensuring a secure and efficient experience for both healthcare providers (doctors) and users (patients).

 ## Features
 ### User Authentication